-On March 11, 2020, the World Health Organization declared COVID-19 a global pandemic.
-BC's Provincial Health Officer declared a public health emergency on March 17, 2020.
-The following day the province declared a provincial state of emergency.
-Both declarations continue at the financial statement date.
-On July 10, 2020, the COVID-19 Related Measures Act came into force.

-The financial statements of the health authority reflect its response to the pandemic.
-Events that occurred and affected health authorities' operations in 2020/21 were addressed through collaboration with and direction from the Ministry of Health.
-Health authorities will continue to respond appropriately to ongoing COVID-19 related issues as long as necessary as directed by provincial authorities.
+On March 11, 2020, the World Health Organization declared COVID-19 a global pandemic, followed by BC's Provincial Health Officer's declaration of a public health emergency on March 17, 2020.
+The financial statements of the Authority reflect its response to the pandemic.
+Events that affect the Authority's operations continued to be addressed through collaboration with and direction from the Ministry of Health.
+The Authority will continue to respond appropriately to ongoing COVID-19 related issues as long as necessary as directed by provincial authorities.